Heterochromatic two-arm probabilities for metric graph Gaussian free fields: Preliminaries

-The following two technical lemmas will be used several times in our application of the second moment method.
-Since their proofs involve numerous computations and are relatively standard, we defer them to Appendices \ref{appendix1} and \ref{appendix2}.
+Next, we present two properties of the positive cluster in the high-dimensional case (i.e., $d\ge 7$).
+The first property will be used several times in our application of the second moment method.
+Since its proof involves numerous computations and are relatively standard, we defer them to Appendix \ref{appendix2}.